input-output-hk/iohk-monitoring-framework/docs/pres-20181204/master.rst

 5.2 performance and security considerations
 ===========================================

-* how much does capturing of metrics cost?
+- how much does capturing of metrics cost?

-* conditional compilation: can we exclude benchmarking code from end-user products?
+- conditional compilation: can we exclude/disable benchmarking code from end-user products?

+  - high-end users (exchanges, enterprises)

+  - wallet users

 ------